toptensoftware/moe-js/readme.md

 {{> "UserDetails" }}
 ```

-Note that unlike Mustache/Handlebars, the name of the partial template must be quoted because it's a JavaScript expression.
+Note that unlike Handlebars, the name of the partial template must be quoted because it's a JavaScript expression.
 This also means you can dynamically synthesize the name of the partial to invoke:

 ```html
 {{> "UserDetails_" + model.role }}